-A safety chain is simply a length of chain strong enough to keep the trailer from complete separation if it ever becomes disconnected while towing.
+A safety chain is a length of chain strong enough to keep the trailer from completely separating from the vehicle if it ever becomes disconnected while towing.
 Two safety chains should be used on every towing setup.

 Safety chains are fixed to the trailer tongue and have hooks that allow them to be linked to a vehicle's trailer hitch.

 7. What is a trailer wiring harness?

 A trailer wiring harness is a length of wire at the back of a vehicle that allows its electrical system to connect to a trailer.
 Integrated with the vehicle's existing wiring, it provides a standard connector, such as a 4-way flat plug.

 A trailer wiring harness is one of the most vital towing parts but can often be overlooked.
 It supplies power to the trailer lights and synchronizes them with the vehicle's taillights.
 It can also be used to connect trailer brakes and auxiliary power.